GRACE: Graph Neural Networks for Locus-of-Care Prediction under Extreme Class Imbalance: Conclusion

 \section{Conclusion}

 The \ours{} framework proposed in this work addresses the challenge of determining the locus of care in imbalanced addiction data.
 Our work contributes to both methodological innovations and practical insights at the intersection of artificial intelligence and addiction medicine.
-Methodologically, it encodes patient notes in high-dimensional latent space to the naunces of medical terms.
-Further, it uses GNN-based architectures with a novel meta-learning component to capture complex relationships in imbalanced addiction data.
+In terms of methods, it intelligently encodes patient notes into a high-dimensional latent space, introduces meta-learning to handle data imbalance, and jointly fine-tunes the GNN and the base embeddings to by far outperform all the state-of-the-art baselines.
 The comprehensive evaluation establishes the superiority of the proposed method.
-Overall, this work presents a promising and novel contribution to advancing the clinical decision in addiction treatment.
+Overall, this work presents a promising and novel contribution to advancing clinical decision-making in addiction treatment.